 Swelling, Stiffness and Scar pain This can be reduced by keeping the arm elevated and moving all the free joints as soon as possible.
 In most people the general swelling reduces dramatically in the first week after the operation.
 Local swelling around the surgical site can persist for several months.
 Local swelling can be helped by massaging the tissues and this may also improve any irritability in the surgical scar.
 Occasionally patients are troubled by more swelling and stiffness than average.
 In this case complex regional pain syndrome (CRPS) is sometimes the cause (see relevant information sheet in 'Conditions we Treat').
 Severe CRPS occurs in less than 1% of cases.
 Infection This is unusual in the hand (less than 1% of cases).
 Local wound infections can often be treated with oral antibiotics.
 Rare, deep seated infections may require re-admission to hospital, antibiotics into the vein and occasionally more surgery.
-Nerve Damage The nerve most at risk with this operation is a branch of the superficial radial nerve near the wound.
-Damage to this branch will leave a lost patch of skin sensation on the back and side of the thumb.
-This might be irritating but should not affect how your hand works.
+Nerve Damage The nerves most at risk with these operations are the small branches supplying skin sensation on the back of the thumb and index fingers.
+The lost patch of skin sensation from these injuries might be irritating but should not affect how your hand works.
 Worsening of Carpal Tunnel Syndrome Patients with evidence of carpal tunnel syndrome before thumb base surgery may find that these symptoms are much worse around the time of the operation, probably because of increased swelling in the area.
 Many surgeons would, therefore, consider decompressing the carpal tunnel at the same time as the thumb base surgery if you already have some signs of carpal tunnel syndrome.
 Residual thumb base discomfort No operation for thumb base arthritis is perfect.
 Some patients will still have some discomfort at the base of the thumb with any of the operations described above.
 In most cases the pre-operative pain is much reduced and the residual symptoms are a manageable nuisance only.
 Occasionally the symptoms are so marked as to require further surgery.
 Reduced pinch grip strength (thumb to index finger) This is likely to be less than in a normal thumb after these operations but more than before the operation, when the joint was very painful.
 If your job or hobbies need you to put very heavy loads through your thumb a different operation might be better for you.
 You should discuss this with your surgeon in clinic.
 Post Operative Course Day 1 - 14 - A dressing and padded bandage with a plaster is applied after the operation - · Keep the dressings clean and dry - Keep the arm elevated in a sling or on pillows to reduce swelling - Start moving all the joints that are not immobilised as soon as possible to prevent stiffness - Take painkillers before the anaesthetic wears off and as necessary thereafter 2-3 weeks - An appointment will be made for you to see the hand therapy team - They will check your wound and make you a removable splint and start further rehabilitation.
 3 Months - By this stage most people will have returned to most activities. - · Hand therapy will continue if needed.